saswatnayak1998/arbor/README.md

     }
   }
   ```

   This way, the dense data is broken down into smaller chunks that can be converted into vectors and easily retrievable for RAG.

+  When breaking down material_alternatives, I made sure to include the `primary_product_id` in each chunk so that it can be linked back to the product_catalog.